SteveLauC/Notes/database/Database_System_Concepts/Ch24_Advanced_Indexing_Techniques.md

    2. For split, every time, ONLY one bucket will be splitted (i.e., the overflow one), other buckets are not affected.

-      Rehashing is incremental, which is lightweight.
+      > Rehashing is incremental, which is lightweight.

-3. Properties of an extendable hashset
+3. Properties of an extendable hash structure

    1. A bucket may have more than one pointer pointing to it if the local depth is smaller than the global depth.